 Cap.
 599G Prevention and Control of Disease (Prohibition on Group Gathering) Regulation

 What is the Regulation (Cap.
 599G)?

-The number of persons allowed in wedding ceremonies at which no food or drink is served will be tightened from 50 to 20;
+The number of persons allowed in wedding ceremonies at which no food or drink is served is 20;

-For shareholders' meeting of a listed company that is held in accordance with any Ordinance or other regulatory instrument that governs the operation of the organisation or its business, subject to no food or drink being served, the number of persons allowed in a room or partitioned area will be tightened from 50 to 20; and
+For shareholders' meeting of a listed company that is held in accordance with any Ordinance or other regulatory instrument that governs the operation of the organisation or its business, subject to no food or drink being served, the number of persons allowed in a room or partitioned area is 20; and